Tree (graph theory): Ordered tree

-An ordered tree (or plane tree) is a rooted tree in which an ordering is specified for the children of each vertex.
+An ordered tree (alternatively, plane tree or positional tree) is a rooted tree in which an ordering is specified for the children of each vertex.
 This is called a "plane tree" because an ordering of the children is equivalent to an embedding of the tree in the plane, with the root at the top and the children of each vertex lower than that vertex.
 Given an embedding of a rooted tree in the plane, if one fixes a direction of children, say left to right, then an embedding gives an ordering of the children.
 Conversely, given an ordered tree, and conventionally drawing the root at the top, then the child vertices in an ordered tree can be drawn left-to-right, yielding an essentially unique planar embedding.